Greek Eggplant Moussaka Recipe

 Notes

-2. Don't cook the potatoes too much; otherwise they'll fall apart as they cook in the oven.
+• Don’t cook the potatoes too much; otherwise, they’ll fall apart as they cook in the oven.

-3. Make sure the eggplant slices are not too thin as they can get mushy.
+• Make sure the eggplant slices are not too thin, as they can get mushy.
 You can also grill the eggplants.

-4. For the meat sauce, you can use lamb, beef, or a combination of both.
+• For the meat sauce, you can use lamb, beef, or a combination of both.
 I love using half lamb and half beef.
-It's best to use lean beef (93% to 97% lean) to make this recipe.

-5. The best eggplants for this recipe are globe eggplants since they have a great texture.
-Italian eggplants would work pretty well.
+• The best eggplants for this moussaka recipe are globe eggplants, as they have a great texture.
+Italian eggplants would work pretty well too.

 Nutrition